 The bold orange cups proudly stand out from the golden petals.
 Mass plant them for a superb garden feature that will return year after year.
-Miniature Daffodil ‘Jetfire’ has early flowering blooms.
+Miniature Daffodil ‘Jetfire’ has early flowering blooms that grow to 7.5cm wide.
+It holds the prestigious RHS Award of Garden Merit for reliability and vigour.

 These petite blooms are small in size but big on impact.
 They are perfect for small gardens, pots, lawn plantings or the front of beds.